 People Forget How To Social Distance Without Floor Markings

 Plastic dividers and floor markings help people maintain social distancing at Disney World.
-We found that as long as there are visible floor markings guests did an excellent job maintaining distance.
+We found that when there were visible floor markings guests did an excellent job maintaining distance.
+Unfortunately, now that the markers are removed people reverted to old habits and crowd you in line.

 The Disney World Park Reservation System

-Over Labor Day weekend Disney World had zero park reservation availability for two of the days.
-This meant if you hadn’t reserved before arriving at the hotel, even on-site guests were barred from park entry.
-No park reservation availability also meant no switching from one park reservation to another if you changed your mind.
+It is increasingly common to find days where Disney World has zero park reservation availability.
+This means if you haven’t reserved park days well in advance you are barred from park entry.
+No park reservation availability also means no switching from one park reservation to another if you change your mind.

 Disney World Reduced Park Hours